 How to Protect Yourself from Irresponsible Tenants

 Every landlord hopes that the residents of their building or apartment complex will be agreeable.
 Rent should be on time.
 The noise level at night should be at a minimum.
 Tenants should clean up after themselves.
-Most of all, the apartment should not be trashed after the tenant moves out.
+Most of all, the apartment should not be trashed after the tenant moves out, in most cases, they should learn more about pressure washing services so that they leave the apartment as clean as possible.
 Sadly, this does not always happen.
 Mesa Arizona landlords should take some of the following precautions to weed out potential problems before approving a resident.